Ceremony

 I suggest keeping the list short and sweet.
 No more than 10-15 groups ideally, Although with large family’s I know this is not always possible.
 When you start to reach the 20+ your smiles will start to fade.

-Start off with the whole wedding and work your way down to smaller groups.
+Start off with the large group shot and work your way down to smaller groups.
 Keep in mind older guests who cannot stand for long or children who have short attention spans.

 I like to have an MC or two loud and bossy helpers.
 Believe me, things will take longer than anticipated.
 Give the list to someone who might know the wedding guests well so he/she can line up the next group while I start taking photos.
 This is also a good time to do your close friend groups too.